Motokaptia/ember-cli-prerender/README.md

 When a Javascript application is prerendered, the intial render on the client-side can happen before the Javascript files are loaded and run.
 Faster initial render improves the user experience and the search engine ranking.

+### Features

+- Generates sitemap.txt and sitemap.xml that can be submitted to search engines.
+    - The sitemaps can be submitted to Google Search Console so Google starts indexing your pages as soon as they're published.
+- Automatically scans all the routes.
+No need to manually enter your routes.
+- Works with dynamic segments in routes.
+- Prerenders every page on the sitemap and generates HTML files.
+    - Google will be able to scan all the content.
+    - The initial load time will be much faster and this will improve the user experience significantly while giving you a SEO boost.
+- The prerendering is really quick, because it happens asynchronously with throttling to minimize the prerendering time.
+- A full example located in `/tests/dummy/app`.
+- Compatible with the newest version of Ember (2.13).

+### Upcoming features

+- [ ] Ability to exclude pages from the sitemap (and consequently from prerendering)
+- [ ] Pass the full route to the dynamic segment resolver function for more complex cases
+- [ ] Ability to change the asset URLs when prerendering, for cases where the prerendered HTMLs will live on a different domain than the assets
+- [ ] Full automated test coverage

 ### Why not SSR? (server-side rendering)

 These benefits can also be achieved with server-side rendering.
 [FastBoot](https://ember-fastboot.com/) can be used to render Ember.js apps on the server-side, but it has these drawbacks: